javakishore-veleti/Docker-K8S-Mastery/code/Docker/01-Docker-Tips-Tricks/01-Docker-Containers-Difference.md

+# Docker "diff" command to find the differences between base image and the new image

 # Docker "diff" command

-Docker "diff" command allow to know the difference between a new Docker image and its new image.
+A Docker diff command allows to know the difference between a new Docker image and its new image.

 Commands are: